CraftCamp/AgilityBundle/Resources/doc/feedbacks.md

 The author field is the User who created the feedback.

+The type is used to recognize if the object is a Feature or a Feedback.

 Model
 -----

 The Feature object has the following fields :

 * id (integer)
+* type (string)
 * name (string)
 * slug (string)
 * description (string)